The Casper Olevian Connection

 Died 15th March 1586 in Heidelberg, Germany

 Much has been written about Casper Olevian.
 He was a very famous religious figure and is still well regarded today.
 See Wikepedia, and a dedicated website with a full biography which makes very interesting reading.
+Another biography can be found here.

 From humble beginnings ( he was the son of a baker) he left Trier aged 13 to study in France.
 While almost drowning in a river at Bourges, central France, where he was studying, he vowed that if God would spare his life, he would become a minister.
 True to his promise, he followed the teachings of John Calvin at Geneva.
 He then preached the gospel in his native city, Treves (Trier), for which he was imprisoned and driven out.
 He later became one of the founders of the Reformed Church of Germany and co-wrote the Heidelberg Catechism.